ibm-cloud-architecture/refarch-kc/docs/deployments/local.md

  registry.ng.bluemix.net/ibmcaseeda/kc-fleetms        latest              a5e1d40a8b1f        23 hours ago        616MB
 ```

-* If you want to delete the docker images after that use the command:
+* If you want to delete the docker images after tesing the solution, use the command:
 `docker rmi $(docker -aq | grep ibmcase)`